 What it Means When Treatment Stops Working

 It is not always clear when to stop treatment directed at the cancer.
-If the first treatment did not work, doctors often try several different approaches.
+If the first treatment did not work, your child's health care providers often try several different approaches after that.
 Usually, the chance of success goes down with each new line of treatment.
-Your family and child's health care providers may need to decide whether further treatment directed at the cancer is worth the side effects it causes your child, including pain and discomfort.
-Treatment for side effects and for the pain associated with the cancer and its complications never ends.
+Your family and child's providers may need to decide whether further treatment directed at the cancer is worth the side effects it causes your child, including pain and discomfort.
+Treatment for side effects and for the pain associated with the cancer and its complications is always possible.

 What Happens Next

-If treatment is no longer working or you have decided to stop treatment, the focus of care will change from treating cancer to making sure your child is comfortable.
+If treatment directed at the center is no longer working or you have decided to stop treatment, the focus of care will change from treating cancer to making sure your child is comfortable.

 Even if there is no hope that the cancer will go away, some treatments can keep tumors from growing and reduce pain.
 Your child's health care team may talk to you about treatments to prevent unnecessary pain.